1

 -

-Botanical Name: Hamamelis virginiana
+Botanical Name: Common Witchhazel Hamamelis virginiana -

-Common Name: Common Witch-hazel
+Common Name: Common Witchhazel -

-Hardiness Zones: 3 to 8
+Hardiness Zones: Zones 3 to 8. -

-Foliage Type: Deciduous
+Foliage Type: Deciduous. -

-Bloom Time: Late fall to early winter
+Bloom Time: Late fall to early winter (October to December). -

-Growth Rate: Moderate
+Growth Rate: Moderate. -

-Light Requirements: Full sun to partial shade
+Light Requirements: Full sun to partial shade. -

-Attracts Pollinators: Yes, attracts bees and butterflies
+Attracts Pollinators: Yes, especially bees and butterflies. -

-Indoor Friendly: No
+Indoor Friendly: No. -

-Deer Resistant: Yes
+Deer Resistant: Yes. -

-Cut Flower: Yes, suitable for arrangements
+Cut Flower: Yes, suitable for floral arrangements. -

 Care Tips